CWE-269: Improper Privilege Management

 Frequently Asked Questions

-CWE-269: CWE-269: Improper Privilege Management is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
-Description
+CWE-269: Improper Privilege Management is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
+The product does not properly assign, modify, track, or check privileges for an actor, creating an unintended sphere of control for that actor.

 Is CWE-269 in the CWE Top 25 Most Dangerous Software Weaknesses?+